Skip to content

 It’s also critical that the training includes simulations and practice sessions.
 After all, it’s one thing to understand the policy in theory, and quite another to react appropriately when it’s happening.
 The goal is to impart a healthy skepticism in all members of the organization, so that they become comfortable and confident following established procedures in real-world scenarios.

-Frequent white-hat social engineering testing is another imperative.
+Frequent social engineering testing is another imperative.
 This allows the company to identify vulnerabilities, whether that’s a particular attack vector (e.g., email requests or a sensitive location that needs more security) or specific individuals who need more training.
 Those who fail a test need to know that they failed and receive retraining and coaching, until it becomes automatic to follow established procedures before taking any action that could open the door for hackers.

-In addition to training and testing, businesses can adopt tech-based strategies to help stop social engineering attacks.
+In addition to training and testing, businesses can adopt technology to help stop social engineering attacks.
 Companies that run their own mail server should implement some type of third-party protection tool that can scan incoming mail for viruses and malware.
 Some businesses go so far as to forbid attachments completely unless they go through a secure method of transfer, such as a file share platform that ensures the validity of each attachment.
 And for physical threats, camera systems can send an alert to those responsible for information security when someone enters an area with servers or other sensitive equipment.

 The First and Last Line of Cybersecurity Defense